ZeanQin/zeanqin.github.io/content/articles/c-sharp-mstestv2.md

 - **Asserts** allow us to check the expected values are received from the production code.
 - **Test runners** look through the code, look for specific test attributes that mark methods as tests and execute those methods.
 It also reports the outcome of tests, for example, whether a test passed or failed.
 These can include free test runners and 3rd party commercial test runners.

-NuGet Packages
+The MSTest framework has a number of NuGet packages,

-- `MSTest.TestFramework` includes,
+- The `MSTest.TestFramework` package contains the core framework which includes,
   - Attributes,
   - Assert methods,
-  - Data driven tests,
+  - Data-driven tests,
   - Extensibility points

-- `MSTest.TestAdapter` allows us to,
+- The `MSTest.TestAdapter` package allows us to,
-  - discover MSTest-based tests such as `[TestMethod]` etc.,
+  - discover MSTest-based tests such as methods decorated with the `[TestMethod]` attribute and,
-  - execute tests
+  - execute the discovered tests

 ## Conventions